hongyuanjia/eplusr/README.md

 the object.
 A full example of reading and editing an `IDF` file is given in [Example](#example).

-The functionality of running EnergyPlus, and collecting and analyze the output is under development, and will release in the next version.
+Also, `eplusr` has the functionalities of running EnergyPlus, and collecting output.

 ---